rawan-alwadiya/LinguifyAI/README.md

 - Flutter SDK installed
 - Dart installed
 - Android Studio or VS Code with Flutter plugin

+### Related Project
-- Running instance of [LinguifyAI Backend](https://github.com/rawan-alwadiya/LinguifyAI_Backend) to function correctly.
+LinguifyAI requires a running instance of the **[LinguifyAI Backend](https://github.com/rawan-alwadiya/LinguifyAI_Backend)** to function correctly.
+Follow the backend setup instructions to deploy it.